 As I was standing in the supermarket aisle earlier today, I was looking at the ground coffee, and there it was.
 A reusable coffee pod.
 But how good are they?
 The one in the supermarket was made of plastic. 🙁

-While there are plenty of companies now making reusable coffee pods to fit any machine, I would only recommend the ones that are made from stainless steel.
+While plenty of companies are now making reusable coffee pods to fit any machine, I would only recommend the ones made from stainless steel.

-We know that plastic leaches chemicals, especially when boiling water is poured over these little coffee pods.
-They release endocrine disruptors, which can mess with your hormones since they block the receptors.
+Plastic leaches chemicals, especially when boiling water is poured over these little coffee pods.
+They release endocrine disruptors, which can affect your hormones since they block the receptors.
 Not so good.

 Ok, I am underexaggerating.
 It is a terrible idea to put plastic in contact with food.
 You should panic here!!!

-Another plus of the reusable pods is that you can use fresh coffee and not the old stuff that has been sitting in the pod for god knows how long.
+Another plus of the reusable pods is that you can use fresh coffee and not the old stuff sitting in the pod for god knows how long.